lecuk/DataSafetyApps/README.md

 - Lab4 - RSA encryption (usage of existing library)
 - Lab5 - DSS signature (usage of existing library)

-All apps are created with clean MVVM without side dependencies.
+All apps are created on WPF framework with clean MVVM without side dependencies.